microsoft/ignite25-agent-contest/README.md

 ## What’s involved?
 - Step into the role of an AI strategist at Trey Marketing Inc.
 - Respond to a product launch crisis using your agent’s intelligence and creativity.
-- Choose your AI model, define your agent’s persona, and tackle tasks in image, text, or audio.
+- Choose your AI model, define your agent’s persona, and tackle tasks in image, text
 - Submit your agent details and contest answers for a chance to win!

 ---